 Here in Nicaragua what first struck me as odd coincidences are starting to come together to make a little more sense.
 How strange, I thought, that shop keepers don't have enough change to break my C500 (US$20) bill.
 How nice, that when I come home from school my room is mysteriously neater than when I left it in the morning.
 How comforting, that there are multiple security guards at the entrance to my university.
 How different, that every where I go there is personnel opening doors and serving me with polite smiles.

 At first these all seemed to be a part of the many cultural differences between the United States and Nicaragua.
 And in a way, they are.
-However, these "coincidences" don't really reflect the culture of Nicaragua, but the culture of the upper class
+However, these "coincidences" don't really reflect the culture of Nicaragua, but the culture of the upper class.

 In the US I am lucky to have more than enough money to get by, even enough to get a college education (which is still something only 30% of Americans have).
 But here I have been launched into a completely different stratosphere of comparative wealth.
 Not only am I enrolled in a university here, but a private, English language university which means I am surrounded by the elite of Nicaragua.
 I am the one percent.
 Whoa.